EvansWinner/Piltdown/README.md

 A list of plots I got somewhere that looked at a quick glance like they might be possible.
 Not to be interpreted as firm intentions.
 More or less in descending order of priority.

-- column sparkline -- Well duh.
-The one that started it all.
 - bullet diagram
 - stem and leaf
-- waffle chart
 - horiz barchart
 - heatmap
 - boxplot